 of air around a circle to a very complex "real

-aerodinamical flow" around very complicated profile
+aerodynamical flow" around a very complicated profile

-of a wing of an aeroplane by a math. equation but
+of a wing of an aeroplane, by a math equation, but

 Physiologically our senses form a model of outside

-world as a kind of map or set of patterns which is
+world as a kind of map or set of patterns, which is

-transmitted to a brain forming different brain’s
+transmitted to a brain forming different brain’

-map based on evolutionary developed primary patterns.
+maps based on evolutionary developed primary patterns.

 The patterns should reflect some "universal language"

-like Kantians transcendental objects or "pure
+like Kant's transcendental objects or "pure

 mind" because any brain is a part of the Universe

-Understanding this primary objects and their interaction
+Understanding these primary objects and their interaction

-especially chemical end molecular evolution together
+especially the chemical end molecular evolution taken together

-with psychological development of a child.
+with the psychological development of a child.

-simple inspired by children’s drawings and primitive
+simply inspired by children’s drawings and primitive

-art with the same primary principles of objects with
+art, with the same primary principles of objects with

-boundaries colored differently inside and outside
+boundaries, coloured differently inside and outside,

 where the line is mostly important.